BioniX Background Switcher

 This is the perfect desktop-changing tool, with all the bells and whistles for high-end users, plus quick and easy options for the rest of us.
 Shame about the user interface, though.

-When overworked or overstressed, a good desktop wallpaper is perfect for calming you down.
-A short break, during which you lay back on your chair and admire the scenery on the desktop will always improve your productivity.
 With the past versions of Windows, we could only set a single wallpaper at a time.
-With BioniX Wallpaper Changer, you can set multiple images as your desktop background and set the time interval on which they will change.
-Before you start thinking that a similar feature can be found in Windows Vista or 7, you should know that BioniX Wallpaper Changer will give you a greater grip on this process.
+With BioniX Background Switcher, you can set multiple images as your desktop background and set the time interval on which they will change. >Before you start thinking that a similar feature can be found in Windows Vista or 7, you should know that BioniX Background Switcher will give you a greater grip on this process.

 Your system will not need too many resources in order to run this software due to its low requirements.
 It is compatible with operating systems from Windows NT to Windows 7 and it can be downloaded fast.
 The installation kit will take up 11.5 Mb of disk space and it features a standard wizard which will not hinder you with any additional settings or browser toolbars.